 Spaces containing clothes drying equipment, and end-uses for commercial laundry applications shall be provided with conduit that is continuous between a junction box located within 3 feet (914 mm) of the equipment and an electrical panel.
 The junction box, conduit and bus bar in the electrical panel shall be rated and sized to accommodate a branch circuit with sufficient capacity for an equivalent

 electric equipment with an equivalent equipment capacity.
 The electrical junction box and electrical panel shall have labels stating, “For Future Electric Clothes Drying Equipment.”
+The panel shall be provided with breaker space sufficient to serve electrical equipment with an equivalent equipment capacity

 Revise as follows: